-Internet of Things (IoT) is a key technology for smart city, industry, and agriculture and anything that can benefit from improved understanding the state of the world around us.
-Logistical decisions as to where to expend effort and resources can be greatly optimised when knowledge about all the moving and non-moving parts of the system is understood.
+Internet of Things (IoT) is a key technology for smart city, industry, and agriculture and anything that can benefit from improved understanding of the state of the world around us.
+Logistical decisions to help determine where to expend effort and resources can be greatly optimised when knowledge about all the moving and non-moving parts of the system are understood.

 The game changer is in the form of data-driven intelligent decision making, enabled by IoT.
-Intelligence helps people make smarter decisions that are better for society, the environment and the economy.
+Intelligence helps people make smarter decisions that are better for the prosperity of people and the planet.

-Intelligence is evident when actions demonstrate thoughtful consideration of all available information, the context it was derived within and the pros and cons of acting on various options.
-Living things show various levels of intelligence, but it is those able to rapidly learn and adjust to new information that demonstrate superior intelligence.
+Intelligence is evident when the actions of an agent demonstrate thoughtful consideration of not just available information, but the context that information was derived within, as well as the pros and cons of acting on one of multiple options.
+Living things show various levels of intelligence, but it is those that are able to rapidly learn and adjust to new information that demonstrate superior intelligence.

-Internet of Things can offer intelligent options for action by humans or machines by providing improved information about the world.
-The information is required to evaluate an event and the present situation that is known to cause the event.
-This can be analysed by computers along with the preceding events and the location of those events to determine if there are potential new consequential event worth consideration.
+Internet of Things can offer intelligent options for action by humans or machines by providing improved information about the world and a way to analyse it.
+The information is required to evaluate an event, its components (things and people), location and time, and the situation that is known to cause the event.
+This can be analysed by computers along with the events preceding the event to signal patterns in the sequence and type of events can indicate future consequential events and can be surfaced for consideration.

 IoT provides greater knowledge about the present situation which enables a greater ability to infer, with a greater degree of certainty, what will happen next.